National online journalist

 4 dead after Trump supporters storm U.S. Capitol, delaying electoral vote count

-A violent siege of the U.S. Capitol building Wednesday forced lawmakers to delay sealing President-elect Joe Biden’s election victory, which went ahead only after authorities spent hours clearing supporters of President Donald Trump from the area.
+violent siege of the U.S. Capitol building Wednesday forced lawmakers to delay sealing President-elect Joe Biden’s election victory, which went ahead only after authorities spent hours clearing supporters of President Donald Trump from the area.

 The global race for coronavirus vaccine doses: how does Canada compare?